MicrosoftDocs/intellicode/docs/sharing-custom-models-tips.md

 Next we'll describe how to set up for some common cases:

 ## You have a codebase that's a good example of usage for you and your collaborators' next project
-IntelliCode's custom model training learns from the usage of code in the codebases you train it on.
-It's not uncommon that you have a completed or mature codebase that is actually a great example of your usage of your own types and/or common components.
-You'd like to learn from usage in that that codebase to kickstart you and your collaborators when you start work on your next project of the same kind.
+You might have a completed or mature codebase that is actually a great example of your usage of your own types and/or common components.
+You'd like IntelliCode to learn from usage in that codebase to kickstart you and your collaborators when you start work on your _next_ project of the same kind.
 The new project, being new, has no usage to learn from.
 So what do you do?

 The best approach here is
-- [Train a custom model](visualstudio/intellicode/custom-model-faq/#q-how-do-i-train-a-model) on the completed codebase
+- [Train a custom model](custom-model-faq.md#q-how-do-i-train-a-model) on the completed codebase
 - Share it with everyone who will be using the new codebase
-- Collaborators then [use the sharing link](visualstudio/intellicode/custom-model-faq#q-how-do-i-use-a-sharing-link-to-see-a-model-that-someone-else-shared-with-me) to add the model to their list, which tells IntelliCode to apply that model for completions in the new codebase too
+- Collaborators then [use the sharing link](custom-model-faq.md#q-how-do-i-use-a-sharing-link-to-see-a-model-that-someone-else-shared-with-me) to add the model to their list, which tells IntelliCode to apply that model for completions in the new codebase too
 - If you need to re-train the custom model, there's no need for consumers of the link to re-apply it; the system will take care of updating their copy automatically for you

 ## You have a library and want to share out a model that embodies good usage of that library
 In the same way, if you own a library
-- [Train a custom model](visualstudio/intellicode/custom-model-faq/#q-how-do-i-train-a-model) on a codebase that has good sample usage of that library (for example if you have some sample code that makes a good selection of typical calls to the library)
+- [Train a custom model](custom-model-faq.md#q-how-do-i-train-a-model) on a codebase that has good sample usage of that library (for example if you have some sample code that makes a good selection of typical calls to the library)
 - Share it with everyone who will be using the library, for example by placing the URL on your library's web site documentation
-- Library users then [use the sharing link](visualstudio/intellicode/custom-model-faq#q-how-do-i-use-a-sharing-link-to-see-a-model-that-someone-else-shared-with-me) to add the model to their list, which tells IntelliCode to apply that model for completions
+- Library users then [use the sharing link](custom-model-faq.md#q-how-do-i-use-a-sharing-link-to-see-a-model-that-someone-else-shared-with-me) to add the model to their list, which tells IntelliCode to apply that model for completions
 - Library users will recieve automatic updates if you re-train the model

 We know that there are likely more scenarios for sharing, and would love to hear your feedback about your particular needs.
 [Raise a suggestion](https://aka.ms/vsicissues) and let us know more.